 The challenge is significant, but I see some positive things developing.
 I’ve seen a lot of people talking about the intersections of white supremacy, misogyny, and terrorism in the foiled Michigan terrorist plots.
 This is very important, but it needs to go much deeper.

-Our elected officials, the media, our faith leaders, our scholars, and each of us as individuals need to engage in the effort to bring the threat of domestic terrorism under a very bright, very sustained spotlight.
+Our elected officials, the media, faith leaders, scholars, and each of us as individuals need to engage in the effort to bring the threat of domestic terrorism under a very bright, very sustained spotlight.
 We need to get over the political and sociological barriers and biases, and we need to revisit the laws for prosecuting domestic terrorists versus homegrown violent extremists.
 We need to do all of this in order to bring about meaningful solutions.